dmlc/dgl/docs/source/features/builtin.rst

+.. currentmodule:: dgl

 Builtin message passing functions
 =================================

-In DGL, message passing is expressed by two functions:
+In DGL, message passing is expressed by two APIs:

 - ``send(edges, message_func)`` for computing the messages along the given edges.
 - ``recv(nodes, reduce_func)`` for collecting the in-coming messages, perform aggregation and so on.